zitadel/zitadel/docs/docs/guides/installation/custom-domain.md

 ## Example

-Go to the [near production example with Traefik](./near-production-example) for seeing a working example configuration.
+Go to the [loadbalancing example with Traefik](./loadbalancing-example) for seeing a working example configuration.